ProgrammerGnome/MathematicalSoftwarePackages/README.md

-# Maxima-and-LaTex
+# Maxima-and-LaTeX
-This repository contain Maxima and LaTex snippets.
+This repository contain Maxima and LaTeX snippets.